Gehnachelvi-7/soc_2025_RL/README.md

 - Incorporating **Target Networks** to reduce Q-value oscillations

 A custom Gridworld was used for initial Q-learning, followed by building a **Deep Q-Network (DQN)** using PyTorch for function approximation.
 The agent was trained on various scenarios, and performance improvements were visualized through plots and logs.

-All code, training data, and visual results are available in `Week4/`.